Money and duty free for Austria

 Austria is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs – all at tax-free equivalent prices.
-There are no allowance restrictions on these tax-free items.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 • 90L of wine (including up to 60L of sparkling wine).

 • 110L of beer.